JiachenRen/java-algebra-system/README.md

 output:	5+7-log(11)+e^2
 ```

 To reduce the complexity of the simplification process, the algorithm will first attempt fundamental operations (arithmetic calculations of rational/irrational numbers, special cases like `x^0` and `0/x`).
-Then, it will converts the mathematic expression to additional only exponential form.
+Then, it converts the mathematic expression to additional only exponential form.
 For example:
 ```java
 BinaryOperation binOp = (BinaryOperation) Expression.interpret("x*(a-b)/(c+d)^3");
 System.out.println(binOp); // prints "x*(a-b)/(c+d)^3"